Digital Marketing 101: Content is king

 - 3.15.
 Use call-to-action (CTA)

-Content is one of the driving forces stimulating website traffic and high rankings in search engine results’ lists, not to mention that quality content speaks volumes about a company’s expertise in any given industry.
+Content creation is one of the driving forces stimulating website traffic and high rankings in search engine results’ lists, not to mention that high quality content speaks volumes about a company’s expertise in any given industry.
 In today’s article, we provide suggestions for creating good writing pieces and effective videos, as well as some general advice on how to make your platform come alive and attract attention through engaging content.

 Though every text will need a different approach depending on its type, there are a few general recommendations that should be kept in mind.